Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 ## Connecting a Macro

 Once you have the Macro finished, you can open the Protocol in the Protocol Editor and select the Macro from the dropdown list from the menu.
 Then save the Protocol again to connect the Macro.
-Now when run, the Protocol will return the calculations that have been done by the Macro after the measurement is done.
+Now when the Protocol is run, it will return the calculations that have been done by the Macro after the measurement is done.

 ## After Macro Updates